-Comment: At 74% of its production locations, Triaz buys at least 10% of the production capacity.
-Triaz has four main suppliers, one is in a low-risk country (Germany).
-At three key production locations in high-risk countries and several smaller suppliers, the brand's leverage reaching 60-90% of the supplier's capacity.
-This makes Triaz (one of the) main clients at many production locations of its supply chain and gives them a relatively strong position to work on the Code of Labour Practices (CoLP), together with these suppliers.
+Comment: 71% of Triaz's production volume comes from production locations where it buys at least 10% of the production capacity.
+Triaz has four main suppliers of which one is located in Germany.
+At three key production locations, and at several smaller suppliers, the brand's leverage ranges between 60-90% of the supplier's capacity.
+This makes Triaz a main clients at many production locations in its supply chain and it gives them a relatively strong position to work on the Code of Labour Practices (CoLP), together with these suppliers.